 The virtual museum “Aspazija and Rainis in Lugano” explores the life and work of the famous Latvian poets Aspazija and Rainis during their exile in Castagnola, Lugano (Switzerland), from 1906 to 1920.
 The virtual museum aims to raise public awareness about the influence of the Lugano period on both poets by listing the political and historical events of that time in Latvia and in the world, the writers’ magnificent surroundings, as well as the harshness of exile life described in letters and diary.
 It is also a chance to read the works of Aspazija and Rainis which were created at this time and place.

-garamantas.lv aims to provide open access to the collections of the Archives of Latvian Folklore (http://en.lfk.lv), namely – manuscripts, images, audio and video recordings.
+garamantas.lv provides open access to the collections of the Archives of Latvian Folklore (http://en.lfk.lv), namely – manuscripts, images, audio and video recordings.
 The project provides multilingual interface and various virtual participatory activities, such as transcription and translation of manuscripts and audio recordings, descriptive annotations of images, social tagging and commenting.
-By the end of 2016, more than 400.000 manuscript pages, 13700 photographs and drawings and almost 5000 audio recordings had been published online.

 Latvian Latgalian English German Russian Lithuanian Estonian Belarussian